AscendLab

 Best inputs

-Headings, lists, quotes, and short code blocks fit best on a single image.
+Short headings, bullets, quotes, and compact code blocks fit best on a single PNG.

 Social copy